 One thing that makes this scone recipe unique is patting the dough into one round.
 Instead of cutting out separate scones with a biscuit cutter, you divide the dough with a knife (see photos), separate them slightly, and bake the pieces close together giving a nice cake texture.

-Also of note, recognize you can prepare the dough the day ahead, refrigerate overnight and bake the next day.
+Also of note, recognize you can prepare the dough the day ahead, refrigerate it overnight and bake them the next day.

 Thoughts for Serving Tennis Final Cheese Scones

 The scones are buttery in themselves.
-They can be eaten as is, or with some jam or jelly.
+These tennis finals cheese scones can be eaten as is, or with some jam or jelly.
+Toasting is not necessary.
 Summer fruit (with or without cream) is a great addition.

 - 2 teaspoon sugar

 - 2 eggs

 - Preheat the oven to 450°F, grease, and flour a baking sheet.

 - Sift the flour, baking powder, sugar, and salt into a large bowl.

 - Cut in the cheese and the butter using a pastry blender or forks.

 - Beat the eggs.
 Reserve one tablespoon of egg, and add the rest to the milk.
 (Save the second egg to brush onto the top.)
 Mix into the dry ingredients with a spatula, working till it forms a rough dry ball.
 If the mixture appears too dry, add a tablespoon or so of milk.
 (Save the second egg to brush onto the top.)

 - Cut into 6 wedges and separate slightly.
 (Note: At this point, you can refrigerate the dough and bake it the next day, if desired.
 Just pull out the dough to warm as the oven pre-heats.)